davidvanderburgh/projects/WordPlay/README.md

 c b t t v k b s h x v
 --------------------------------------

-The answers can be produced when the user is done:
+The answers can be produced in an animation when the user is done:

 --------------------------------------
 r r y e c n a v d a w